Canop/crev/cargo-crev/src/doc/getting_started.md

 ## Publishing your *proofs*

-Every time you create a *proof* `crev` records it in a local copy of your *proof repository* associated with your current `CrevID`.
+Every time you create a *proof*, `crev` records it in a local copy of your *proof repository* associated with your current `CrevID`.

 You can access this repository using `cargo crev git` command.